 Sony currently offers three lines of phones, each with two versions available.
-Much like it does with its cameras, these are mostly designated “Mark 1” and “Mark II”.
+Much like it does with its cameras, these are mostly designated “Mark II” and “Mark III”.
 The sole difference being that its Xperia 10 is offered in a standard and a Plus variant.

 If there’s one thing people can say about Sony’s phones, it’s that they are easily distinguishable from their angular shoulders and premium appearance.
 Worth noting, too, Sony’s handsets tend to lean into camera capabilities with excellent sensors and shooting modes.

-Sitting at the top of the Sony food chain is the Xperia 1 II, a flagship phone that hangs with the best of them.
-For your money you get a 6.5-inch 4K HDR OLED (3,840 x 1,644) display, a triple rear camera setup, and a generous 4,000mAh battery.
+Sitting at the top of the Sony food chain is the Xperia 1 III, a flagship phone that hangs with the best of them.
+For your money you get a 6.5-inch 4K HDR display at 120Hz, a triple rear camera setup, and a generous 4,500mAh battery.

-Running Android 10, this one has a Qualcomm Snapdragon 865 5G processor backed by 8GB RAM and 256GB internal storage capacity.
+Running Android 11, this one has a Qualcomm Snapdragon 888 5G processor backed by 12GB RAM and 256GB internal storage capacity.
 Need more room?
 Toss in a microSD expansion card for up to 1TB of additional space.

 One of the biggest draws is the suite of camera shooting modes, including the 4K HDR Movie recording with up to 60fps.
-The phone is a durable one, to be sure, thanks to Corning Gorilla Glass 6 and the IP65/68 water resistance.
+The phone is a durable one, to be sure, thanks to Corning Gorilla Glass Victus and the IPX5/X8 water resistance and dust proof protection.

-If you’re shopping with a tighter budget but still want something incredibly robust, you may wish to consider the Xperia 1 which is still available.
+If you’re shopping with a slight smaller budget but still want something incredibly robust, you may wish to consider the Xperia 1 (Mark II) which is still available.

 Xperia 5 II

 Moving down the ladder just a rung, the Xperia 5 II is equally impressive and likely more phone than what you’ll need for the next year or two.
-Also powered by Android 10, it comes with 128GB storage and its own triple-camera system.
+Powered by Android 10, it comes with 128GB storage and its own triple-camera system.

 The key difference is the 6.1-inch FHD+ (2,520 x 1,080) display is technically half that of the flagship model.
 Will you notice?
 We bet not.
-You’ve still got a 120Hz refresh rate and a host of excellent tuning for the image.
+You’ve still got a 120Hz refresh rate, 240Hz touch sampling rate, and a host of excellent tuning for the image.